 Can I feed them?

-Sure! all three love appropriate food treats from visitors, but please check with park staff before you feed them in case they've had a lot of treats already that day.
+Sure!
+All four love appropriate food treats from visitors, but please check with park staff before you feed them in case they've had a lot of treats already that day.
 We ask that you only feed them apples (cut into small pieces) or baby carrots.

 What are they chewing on?